 BTPH106-18 Optics and Electromagnetism L-3, T-1, P-0 4 Credits

-he in the

-Prerequisite:

 (i) "Introduction to Quantum Mechanics" Desirable

 Course Objectives: The aim and objective of the course on Optics and Electromagnetism is to introduce the students of B.Tech. class to the basic concepts of optics and its applications, electricity and magnetism, and quantum physics, so that they can use these in Engineering as per their requirement.